Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 There were nagging issues in the training of surgeons.
 Research highlights that 30% of surgical graduates are unable to operate devices.

-Furthermore, surgeons out in practice don’t have much time to perform cases required, safely using complex techniques and devices.
+Furthermore, surgeons in practice don’t have much time to perform the cases required to safely use complex techniques and devices.

 The Osso VR team is currently focused on solving training gaps for orthopedic and spine therapies and is also expanding into other specialties and procedures.